-Identify the prevalence food insecurity at The University of Texas Rio Grande Valley and prototype student-driven solutions that increases healthy food consumption on campus.
+Identify the prevalence of food insecurity at The University of Texas Rio Grande Valley and prototype student-driven solutions that increase healthy food consumption on campus.

-Scalable strategy development for leveraging anchor institutions to co-create local solidarity economies
+Scalable strategy for leveraging anchor institutions to co-create local solidarity economies

 High rates of student food insecurity have been identified on many college campuses around the U.S. In the Rio Grande Valley, the statistics regarding determents of health are some of the worst in the nation.